 My 5 Best Pattern Making Books (Video)

-As promised, this is a new video where I dig in a little more detail on why I LOVE these particular books and consider them to be the best pattern making books that I have!
+As promised, I also created a video where I dig into a little more detail on why I LOVE these particular books and consider them to be the best pattern making books that I have!

 Eve Tokens (aka The Creative Curator) is a fashion designer, creative pattern cutter and sewing pattern designer.